Your Seller-Doers Need Training: What Should It Look Like?

 And yet this is a common, everyday practice in the AEC industry.

 In fairness, business development is a somewhat tricky profession.
-It’s not like universities are offering bachelor degrees in BD.
+It’s not like universities are offering bachelor’s degrees in BD.
 Successful business developers come from very diverse backgrounds.
-Sure, a marketing degree may offer components of sales, but it is far broader and typically includes advertising, digital marketing, communications, public relations, management, business logistics, entrepreneurship, and statistics.
+Sure, a marketing degree may offer sales components, but it is far broader and typically includes advertising, digital marketing, communications, public relations, management, business logistics, entrepreneurship, and statistics.

 I know successful business developers with degrees in English and Zoology!
 I also have industry friends who found their way into business development after their “first” career on the technical side – the estimator-turned-business-developer and the structural-engineer-turned-project-manager-turned-business-developer.